-- In 1992, a sizeable gift from Mr. and Mrs. Alfred H. Platt dramatically enriched the museum Korean art collections.
+- In 1992, a sizable gift from Mr. and Mrs. Alfred H. Platt dramatically enriched the museum Korean art collections.

 - In 1993, the museum’s collection of Chinese jades was significantly enriched by the donations from Sam and Freda Davies.
 The Sam and Freda Davies Trust has also provided funds to acquire Asian art since 1993.

 - Since 2001, a series of gifts and promised gifts from Kent and Vicki Logan has made the DAM one of the leading American museums in collecting and featuring contemporary Asian art, particularly Chinese contemporary art.

 - Since 2009, our collection has been greatly enriched by the gifts from Polly and Mark Addison.
 In particular, the calligraphy by a number of important artists such as Ming Dynasty master Wen Zhengming.

 Many distinguished collectors have also generously loaned their collections to the DAM over the past century, allowing the museum to develop many important exhibitions and programs.
 The most notable loans include the Sze Hong Collection, the Pan-Asian Collection, and the Kimiko and John Powers Collection.
 Some of these collections were eventually donated to or acquired by the museum.